ganang/stroke-matching-iOS/README.md

 # Repository Contents:

-- SwiftUI views and components designed for interactive gesture input using PencilKit.
+- SwiftUI for stroke-drawing view using PencilKit.
 - C++ algorithms for Stroke Matching computation.
 - Bazel configuration files for project setup and building.